 Build Together @ Home

 The onset of the COVID-19 pandemic presented unforeseen challenges.
 Project Ember faced the daunting task of adapting its operations to continue serving its community of young learners.
-With traditional in-person camps and events no longer viable, the team rallied together to innovate and create new opportunities for engagement with existing customers ad.
+With traditional in-person camps and events no longer viable, the team rallied together to innovate and create new opportunities for campers who would be stuck at home in the summer of 2020, while keeping to our fundamental loyalty to creating large scale creative and empowering learning experiences.

 One of the pivotal responses to the pandemic was the launch of Build Together at Home, an online camp designed to bring the magic of Project Ember directly into the homes of campers.
 Through virtual platforms like Zoom, students were able to participate in hands-on activities, creative challenges, and collaborative projects, all while staying connected with their peers and mentors.
 Build Together at Home provided a much-needed sense of normalcy and excitement during uncertain times, fostering a supportive and engaging environment for young learners to explore their interests and unleash their creativity.